 Sleep is important for growth, immunity, learning and memory.
 Sleep provides energy to work, play and function properly.

-One in three Australian children have trouble sleeping.
+One in three Australian children has trouble sleeping.

 Watch as Indi asks Professor Harriet Hiscock about the sleep research done at MCRI.